kumasy107/bytetrack_with_raft/README.md

 As a detector, a tracker and an optical flow predictor, we use YOLOX, ByteTrack and RAFT respectively.

-In the fig below, OF stands for optical flow.
+In the fig below, we show the way to compare predicted to detected.
+OF stands for optical flow.
 We predict OF at frame t with Kalman filter, and compare it to OF at frame t obtained with RAFT.
 We consider IoU as well as OF in our comparisons.

 <img width="400" alt="predict_en" src="https://github.com/kumasy107/bytetrack_with_raft/assets/64134440/61856f66-1ec0-4a8d-b3c9-7a751fa651fd">